ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylama/README.rst

 Pytest integration
 ==================

-Pylama have Pytest_ support.
-The package automatically register self as pytest plugin during installation.
+Pylama has Pytest_ support.
+The package automatically registers itself as a pytest plugin during installation.
 Pylama also supports `pytest_cache` plugin.

 Check files with pylama ::